 Here it is.
-The first offical Fighter Girls interview.
-This was done with Sunshine Fettkether in Janurary, 2002.
+The first official Fighter Girls interview.
+This was done with Deborah Sunshine Fettkether Fighter in January, 2002.
 Sunshine is well on her way to establishing herself as one of the premiere thai boxers in America and overseas.
-Yes, she’s also the chick that knocked out that guy in a thai boxing match in Arizona, but thats not the way she wants to be remembered, and deservidly so.
-So thank you to Sunshine for taking the time to do this, and to everyone else, enjoy.
+Yes, she’s also the chick that knocked out that guy in a thai boxing match in Arizona, but thats not the way she wants to be remembered, and deservedly so.
+So thank you to Deborah Sunshine Fettkether Fighter for taking the time to do this, and to everyone else, enjoy.

 FG: What’s your full name?

 SF: Deborah Sunshine Fettkether

 FG: How or who came up with the name Sunshine?
 We love it, by the way.

 SF: Fettkether is my married name.
 I’m not sure how my parents came up with Sunshine, but that’s what I’ve always gone by, never Deborah.